Strategic Bidding in Electricity Markets with Convexified AC Market-Clearing Process: Introduction

-With the recent advancement to find a polynomial-time solution for the full ACOPF problem, ISOs will soon start to consider clearing the market based on ACOPF problem formulation.
-This paper envisions a bidding strategy problem based on the assumption that ISOs will adopt ACOPF problem formulation for their market clearing process.
-The AC power flow constraints and the network losses are not directly considered in the market clearing based on the DCOPF problem.
+With the recent advancement to find a polynomial-time solution for the full ACOPF problem, ISOs will soon consider clearing the market based on ACOPF problem formulation.
+This paper envisions a strategic bidding problem based on the assumption that ISOs will adopt ACOPF problem formulation for their market-clearing process.
+The AC power flow constraints and the network losses are not directly considered in the market-clearing based on the DCOPF problem.
 Thus, the MCP might not present a realistic representation of the system.
 There are two major approaches to model network losses in the DCOPF calculation.
-In marginal loss modeling, the loss of lines presented as a linear function of nodal injections.
-The linear function obtained by the first-order Taylor approximation of AC power flow equations around the state of a base case system \cite{eldridge2017marginal,fu2006different,sarkar2009dcopf}.
-Another approach is to model the loss of lines in the DCOPF problem as a piece-wise linear function of the line flow as shown in ~\cite{vaishya2019accurate,akinbode2013fictitious,dos2010dynamic}.
+In marginal loss modeling, the loss of lines is presented as a linear function of nodal injections.
+In \cite{eldridge2017marginal}, the authors investigate some aspects of including a marginal line loss approximation in the DCOPF.
+The impact of the loss of lines on the LMP of buses is illustrated in \cite{fu2006different}.
+A matrix loss distribution framework is developed in \cite{sarkar2009dcopf} to gain more design flexibility in the distribution of system losses.
+Each line is considered separately for loss distribution.
+Another approach is to model the loss of lines in the DCOPF problem as a piece-wise linear function of the line flow, as shown in ~\cite{dos2010dynamic}.
+In \cite{akinbode2013fictitious}, authors examine the effect of non-physical losses on optimal power flow solutions and LMPs.
+Non-physical losses are created when segments of piece-wise linear functions used to approximate real power losses for a DCOPF problem are selected in the wrong order.
+A better curve fitting technique is presented in \cite{vaishya2019accurate} that can improve the power flow accuracy of the piece-wise linear loss modeling in the DCOPF calculation.
 These methods approximate the loss of the network with a linear or piece-wise linear function.
 Therefore the solution procured by the lower-level problem may be different from the solution of the ACOPF problem.